-The Agency has a range of accessible feedback mechanisms in including established working groups and the stakeholder survey.
-In addition Agency contact details are included on the website, in correspondence and in guidance materials.
+The Agency has a range of accessible feedback mechanisms in including established working groups and stakeholder events.
+In addition, Agency contact details are included on the website, in correspondence and in guidance materials.

 The Agency maintains a customer records management system to record and analyse interactions.
-In the period 1 April to 30 June 2016, the Agency responded to 8,181 reporting related issues either by phone or email.
+In the period 1 April to 30 June 2017, the Agency responded to 7,776 reporting related issues either by phone or email.
 Analysis of the nature of these inquiries help the Agency establish priorities for both system improvements and amendments to process or guidance material.